Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: Introduction

 \section{Introduction}

-Dark matter was first introduced by \cite{Zwicky1937} based on the anomalous dynamics of galaxies in clusters, which required excess gravitational influence than that could be exerted by the baryonic component that could be seen at the time.
-Observations of galaxy rotation curves \citep{Bosma1981,Rubin2001} further confirm these anomalous behaviour.
-These observations when analysed in the context of general relativity, were critical to establish the presence of dark matter, a matter component which remains unseen, but dominated the matter sector of the Universe.
-Since then, the study of the properties of dark matter has become one of the frontier fields from astronomical observations \citep[see e.g.,][]{hikage2019}.

 Today, the concordance cosmological model where dark matter and dark energy form about 95 percent of the energy density of the Universe is supported by a plethora of observations including those of the Cosmic Microwave Background (CMB) \citep[see e.g.,][]{planck2016}, Supernovae of Type Ia \citep[see e.g.,][]{Perlmutter1999}, Baryon Acoustic Oscillations (BAO) \citep[see e.g.,][]{Eisenstein2005} as well as weak lensing \citep[see e.g.,][]{CFHTlens,KiDS,Shi2017}.
-The observational data from the above probes can be described by merely half a dozen major parameters, a.k.a $\Lambda$CDM, despite a recent claim of 5.3$\sigma$ tension in $H_0$ between CMB probe\citep{planck2018} and strong lensing time delay project H0LiCOW\citep{wong2019}.
-Regardless of this success, the observations pointing towards dark matter require a faith in the validity of general relativity on large scales.
-Unfortunately, efforts to detect dark matter in laboratory experiments have not succeeded so far \citep[see e.g., ][]{kang2010}.
+The observational data from the above probes can be described by merely half a dozen major parameters, a.k.a $\Lambda$CDM, despite a recent claim of 5.3$\sigma$ tension in $H_0$ between CMB probe \citep{planck2018} and strong lensing time delay project H0LiCOW \citep{wong2019}, SH0ES project \citep{riess2016ApJ}.
+Regardless of this success, the dark matter still remains a mystery.

-Therefore, some efforts have also been devoted to modify the theory of gravitation instead of introducing dark matter to account for the anomalous dynamical behaviour.
-MOdified Newtonian Dynamics or MoND \citep{milgrom1983}, for example, explains the high speed stars in galaxies by adding interpolation function to modify the acceleration of Newtonian theory.
+The concept of dark matter was first introduced by \cite{Zwicky1937} based on the anomalous dynamics of galaxies in clusters, which required excess gravitational influence than that from the baryonic component only.
+Observations of galaxy rotation curves \citep{Bosma1981,Rubin2001} further confirm this anomalous behaviour.
+These observations require the presence of dark matter that can not be detected in any electromagnetic observations which dominates the matter sector of the Universe.
+Since then, the study of the properties of dark matter has become one of the frontier fields from both particle physics perspective and modified gravity scenario.

+There are plenty of models from particle physics and possible detection experiments in literature ranging from light boson model [e.g. axion dark matter \citep{duffy2009NJPh}, which arises from the Peccei-Quinn solution] to the strong CP problem [sterile neutrino as potential candidate \citep{kisslinger2019IJMPA}] and weakly interacting massive particles predicted by R-parity-conserving supersymmetry \citep{jungman1996PhR}.
+And so far, there are no experiments that can confirm any of the models, neither earth based labs \citep{kang2010,zhang2019SCPMA,xenonPhysRevLett} nor space based detection \citep{fermin2020PhRvD,dampe2019RAA}